 Think Outside of Your Short List of Franchises to Better Serve Candidates

-To learn more about brands, you can attend conferences, watch webinars, listen to podcasts, visit franchising news sites, and visit corporate headquarters and franchises in your area.
+Top Franchise Consultants take the initiative to find out about new and different franchise opportunities.
+By relying too heavily on your short list, you’re doing your candidates a disservice.
+To learn more about brands, you can attend virtual franchise events, watch webinars, listen to franchising podcasts, keep up with franchise business news sites, visit corporate headquarters and focus on local franchise exploration.
 As you help candidates determine if franchise ownership is right for them, thinking outside of your short list is a great way to increase the likelihood of success.
 If your candidates succeed, you succeed.